apple/cups/CONTRIBUTING.md

 > Note:
 >
 > The ".cxx" extension is used because it is the only common C++ extension
-> between Linux, OS X, UNIX, and Windows.
+> between Linux, macOS, UNIX, and Windows.

 The top of each source file contains a header giving the purpose or nature of the source file and the copyright and licensing notice: